 After 2 years of resident leading, Abby has continued with Act Five to lead the Admissions work and partnerships with youth groups, schools and camps.
 Abby came to Act Five in 2020 after graduating from the University of Waterloo with a degree in Social Development Studies.
 She is particularly interested in embodied education, community development, and restorative justice and finds that Act Five is a wonderful place to keep learning about these things.
 Abby has come to love the Blakeley neighbourhood and the people that are connected to Act Five, seeing God on the move in these places and people.
 She’s excited to continue connecting with past, present, and future Act Five gap year students!

-Along with her work with Act Five, Madi teaches fitness classes and works for an organization called Hope Story, offering her a front row seat to how the Christian faith is lived out tangibly in other communities around the globe.
+Along with her work with Act Five, Madi works for an organization called Hope Story, offering her a front row seat to how the Christian faith is lived out tangibly in other communities around the globe.
 Previously, Madi completed her own “gap year” at Bodenseehof in Germany (Capernwray), has served for 7 years in church ministry in London, and has completed her Masters in Theological Studies in 2022 from Tyndale Seminary.
 She will never say no to a walk or chat over a cup of coffee, and is committed to leading the community at Blake St for the next couple of years.